-The hardware and electricity expenses of a mining rig, combined with a volatile crypto market, mean that it is possible for a mining business to lose money over the course of a tax year.
+The hardware and electricity expenses of a mining rig, combined with a volatile crypto market, mean that a mining business can lose money over a tax year.
 In this case, losses may be able to offset other income.

 Finding the cost basis of pre-mined coins

 Miners sometimes have the opportunity to "pre-mine," or mine coins prior to an Initial Coin Offering.
 Because these coins are mined before there is a market for them, it is not clear how one would determine their cost basis for tax purposes.

 There is no explicit guidance from the IRS on this topic.
 We recommend working with your crypto tax accountant to determine a fair market value.
 However, if a given coin is truly illiquid it is likely that reporting a cost basis of $0 is not unreasonable.

 Federal income tax brackets for the 2022 and 2023 tax years